fun to do kids regents park london england Travel for Kids

 Tip: The London Waterbus is the perfect way to get to the London Zoo.
 Buy a combination boat ride and zoo entrance ticket, and there's a stop for the zoo along the way.

 Sherlock Holmes Museum – London and Sherlock Holmes are almost synonymous.
 Sherlock Holmes was a fictional character created by Conan Doyle, but he seems real to kids and adults alike.
-So real that when you visit the Sherlock Holmes Museum at 221b Baker Street, there's a recreation of Holmes' study where his solved his famous cases.
+So real that when you visit the Sherlock Holmes Museum at 221b Baker Street, step into Holmes' study where his solved his famous cases.

 If you take the underground, when you exit the Baker Street station on Marylebone St., there's a statue of Sherlock Holmes.